 Many popular areas require camping permits or reservations at specific campsites or huts.
-In the United States, many permits and reservations can be made online through recreation.gov.
-The rules and dates vary by location, but some popular destinations allow online reservations as early as January for trips starting the summer.
-However, many land management agencies also hold a group of permits that can be acquired daily on a first-come, first-served basis.
+In the United States, many permits and reservations can be made online through recreation.gov and you can find those campsites right on Gaia Topo.
+The rules and dates vary by location, but some popular destinations allow online reservations as early as January for trips starting in the summer.
+However, many land management agencies also have a group of permits that can be acquired daily on a first-come, first-served basis.

 To determine if your proposed route crosses Native or Indigenous land, you can use the Native American and Alaska Native Lands layer.
 Contact the sovereign nation for permits, or change your route if permits are not available.

 Educate Yourself on Hazards

 An understanding of the hazards you may encounter is the key to staying safe on a backpacking trip.
 Backpacking is generally not dangerous, and the risks can be managed by educating yourself.
 The sections below, environmental hazards and human factors, are common hazards to be aware of as you plan your trip.

 Hands-on first aid training is invaluable for managing wilderness medical emergencies.
 NOLS, SOLO, and Wilderness Medical Associates are well-known wilderness medicine course providers.
 NOLS has a comprehensive wilderness medicine book that is worth studying.
 It is best used in conjunction with hands-on training through a class.

 - Exposure.
 Be wary of cliffs or steep ravines where a fall could injure or kill you.
 Your balance may be affected by your pack weight and rain can make the ground slick.
 In these situations, it can be helpful to consider the consequences, not just the likelihood, of a fall.